JuliaLang/www.julialang.org/jsoc/gsoc/images.md

 ### Skills

 For [ImageViews.jl](https://github.com/JuliaImages/ImageView.jl) and similar GUI projects, familiarity with GUI programming is required.
-For non-GUI projects, familarity with Julia array interfaces are preferred.
+For non-GUI projects, familiarity with Julia array interfaces are preferred.

 ### Mentors